Tortious interference: Case law

-An early—perhaps the earliest—instance of recognition of this tort occurred in Garret v Taylor, 79 Eng.
+An early (perhaps the earliest) instance of recognition of this tort occurred in Garret v Taylor, 79 Eng.
 Rep. 485 (K.B.
 1620).
-In that case, the defendant drove customers away from the plaintiff's quarry by threatening them with mayhem and also threatening to "vex [them] with suits."
-The King's Bench court said that “the defendant threatened violence to the extent of committing an assault upon ... customers of the plaintiff ... whereupon ‘they all desisted from buying.’’
+In that case, the defendant drove customers away from the plaintiff's quarry by threatening them with mayhem and also threatening to "vex [them] with suits".
+The Court of King's Bench said that "the defendant threatened violence to the extent of committing an assault upon ... customers of the plaintiff ... whereupon 'they all desisted from buying'."
 The court therefore upheld a judgment for the plaintiff.